Pheinjeri/Vittles-Food-Odering-App/README.md

     **Deliver the products**
     Here at Vittles, we consider every delivery personal, therefore we offer a courier whom you can trust and the option to give delivery specifications while observing COVID-19 protocols

+ The languages used to code are:
+          1) CSS
+          2) HTML
+          3) Javascript